st0chast/topnoided/README.md

 A: Update Visual Studio.
 Note, this might happen if instead of cloning this repo you copy and paste the code from Program.cs into the wrong type of project; Net 5 is used here.

+Q: I get "warning CA1416: This call site is reachable on all platforms", what can be done?

+A: All the code is Windows only, Net 5 is just nicer to write for right now.
+Let this warning be a reminder that you're not supposed to build this for any other system.

 ## Licence
 0BSD